alexmerm/BroadwayLottoBot/README.md

 # BroadwayLottoBot
-## Telecharge Broadway Lottery Enter
+## Telecharge Broadway Lottery Enterer
 ![Gif showing the program in action entering the lottery](./enteringLottery.gif) This program will allow you to enter any number of Broadway Telecharge Lotteries automatically using selenium automation every day at 10:20am